hoffmangroup/newmap/README.md

 continuous ranges using a binary search method allowing for finding the minimum possible unique k-mer/read length.

+## Prerequisites
 Newmap requires a CPU that supports the AVX2 instruction set.

 OpenMP is required for parallel processing.

+Newmap requires Python 3.9 or later.
+It also requires numpy and the AvxWindowFMIndex library both of which are installed automatically when using the methods below.

 ## Documentation
 The latest for Newmap is available on [Read the Docs](https://newmap.readthedocs.io).